Cynthia Scott

 Cynthia Scott RCA (born January 1, 1939) is a Canadian award-winning filmmaker who has produced, directed, written, and edited several films with the National Film Board of Canada (NFB).
 Her works have won the Oscar and Canadian Film Award.
 Scott is a member of the Royal Canadian Academy of Arts.
 Her projects with the NFB are mainly focused on documentary filmmaking.
 Some of Scott's most notable documentaries for the NFB feature dancing and the dance world including Flamenco at 5:15 (1983), which won an Academy Award for Best Documentary (Short Subject) at the 56th Academy Awards in 1984.
-She is married to filmmaker John N. Smith.
+She is married to filmmaker John N. Smith; their son is actor Dylan Smith.

 Background

 Cynthia Scott was born and raised in Winnipeg, Manitoba.
 She grew up in a self-described working-class family that fostered her creativity growing up.
 She studied English Literature and Philosophy at the University of Manitoba, graduating with a B.A. in 1959, at the age of 19.